-As with any accident, pull over when safe to do so.
+If you’re driving, pull over when safe to do so.
 Call 911 if anyone requires medical assistance.
-Next, you will need to extensively document the scene.
+Next, you’ll need to extensively document the scene.
 Take photos of the damage of your car from multiple angles.
-Write down the date, location, and approximate time of collision.
+Write down the date, location, and approximate time the collision took place.

-Retain as much detail as you can about the hit-and-run vehicle.
-Can you identify the model, color, or any numbers/letters on the license plate?
+Retain as much detail as you can about the other vehicle.
+Write down whatever you can remember–the make, the model, color, or any numbers/letters on the license plate.
 What about the driver?
 If you saw the driver, can you provide a description to the police?

 Finally, collect the contact info of any people that may have witnessed the incident.
 Keep in mind some witnesses may not be willing to provide their contact information.

 Once you think you have all the information you need, call local law enforcement.
 You need to file a report.
 Even if police never locate the hit-and-run driver, a report is important for official documentation and speeding the insurance process along.

 Were you on the receiving end of a hit-and-run?
 Bring your car to Absolute Auto Body.
 We can restore crumple zones, the auto paint, and more.
 Our other services also include towing if your car is no longer serviceable.
 After a hit-and-run collision, stay calm and follow the above steps.
 Contact us today for all your autobody needs!

 Hit and Run Collision Repair Experts in Lynnwood

 Two locations to serve you: Everett and Lynnwood